zahrada2/mampd_instances/README.md

 # mampd_instances
-This repository containts MAMPD instance files.
+This repository contains MAMPD instance files.

 # format
  - For each map, there are 10 instances - e.g. map den_30_random_1 has instances map0_180, map1_180 ... map9_180.
  - The instance names are in the following format: mapX_Y, where X is the number of the instance and Y is the number of items in the instance.
- - Files with .map extension contain information about the map. *All map files are the same for each map type.* This means that map0_180.map is equal to map4_180.map.
+ - Files with .map extension contain information about the map. **All map files are the same for each map type.** This means that map0_180.map is equal to map4_180.map.
  - Files with .tsp extension contain information about the instance itself.

 ## map files